qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - Strategy 1 has small gains frequently but has huge loss rarely (suffering from negative Black Swan events).
 - Strategy 2 has small losses frequently but has rare huge gains (utilizing positive Black Swan events).

-In the long term, strategy 2 can greatly outperforms strategy 1, but people prefer strategy 1, because of many reasons:
+In the long term, strategy 2 greatly outperforms strategy 1, but people prefer strategy 1, because of many reasons:

 - The first strategy has better Sharpe ratio as long as the rare Black Swan don't come.
 The second strategy has lower Sharpe ratio because of the high volatility (although volatility has positive skewness).
 - **Moral hazard**: in some places the money manager can take a share of profit but are only slighly punished when the huge asset loss happens (no skin in the game).
 This incentive structure allow them to use Strategy 1 while transferring tail risk to asset owner.